boyleconnor/WikiBrainDocker/README.md

 # Runtime defaults

-This runthrough automatically does the following:
+The "docker run" command in buildrun.sh automatically does the following:
-1. the kernel shmall value is set to 15675290 bytes.
+1. Set the kernel shmall value to 15.6 megabytes.
-2. The kernel shmmax value is set to 64205988352 bytes.
+2. Set the kernel shmmax value to 64.2 gigabytes.
-3. The versions for software installed are:
+3. TODO: Why is this under "Runtime defaults"?
+The versions for software installed are:
   - Java 8
   - PostgreSQL version 9.5
   - PostGIS 2.3
   - Ubuntu is based on the most current docker image available at runtime
 4. Custom setting changes to postgreSQL can be found in the postgres.conf file.
-   These settings overwrite the default choices during postgreSQL installation.
+   These settings overwrite the default choices.
-5. The loader program memory allocation is set to 3.5GB at runtime.
-Doing less than this may lead to errors at runtime.
+5. The loader program memory allocation is set to 3.5 gigabytes at runtime.
+   Allcoating less than this amount may lead to errors at runtime.

 When running the loader and extractor files on your own, the following commands are done as default:
 -     ./wb-java.sh -Xmx3500m org.wikibrain.Loader -l simple
 -     exec:java -Dexec.mainClass="info.cartograph.Extractor" -Dexec.args="-o /output --base-dir ../wikibrain -r 1"

-To use versions of wikipedia other than simple english, change the -l flag when running the wikibrain loader.
+To use versions of wikipedia other than simple english, change the string after the -l flag when running the wikibrain loader.
 To change the output volume, change the -o flag when you run the cartograph Extractor.
 It's important to note that only the /output directory is a volume that's also mounted to a directory on the host computer.
 Changing this directory may lead to being unable to find your files on the host machine after running.

 By default, the /output directory is mapped to /Public/generatedFiles.
 This directory can be changed in the buildrun.sh script before running.